Kitty FAQs

 I'm sorry, but we prefer to keep it local.
 I'm sure there are lots of lovely kittens at your local shelter.

-We don't want to adopt, but can we just come visit the kitties?
+We don't want to adopt, can we just come visit the kitties?

 I'm sorry, but we don't grant requests for visits .
 We just can't.